splunk/splunk-tableau-wdc/README.md

 b.
 Prepare the Splunk Search Head

   * Enable Cross-Origin Resource Sharing (CORS) [Appendix A](#enable-cors-connections-on-splunk)
-  * Splunk Management port 8089 is SSL enables by default and encouraged for use.
+  * Splunk Management port 8089 enables SSL by default and encouraged for use.
 If enabled a valid SSL Certificate must be employed before deploying your connector.
 [Appendix B](#enable-valid-ssl-certificate-on-splunk-management-port-8089)